Best Things to See and Do on Oahu with Kids

 What to See and Do on Oahu with Kids

-Continue your circle around the island to the Windward Coast to visit Kualoa Ranch Private Nature Reserve.
-Best known as the backdrop for more than 300 movies, including Jurassic Park and Jumanji, it offers a variety of experiences including horseback riding, ziplining and kid-friendly (age 5 and up) all-terrain vehicle tours.
-The Malama Experience is a fun way to protect and take care of the land (Malama Aina in Hawaiian) and learn about local history and traditions.
+Continue your circle around the island to the Windward Coast for a visit to Kualoa Ranch Private Nature Reserve.
+Best known as the backdrop for more than 300 movies, including Jurassic Park and Jumanji, it offers a variety of experiences, including horseback riding, ziplining and kid-friendly (age 5 and up) utility terrain vehicle (UTV) tours.

 What to See and Do on Oahu with Kids

-Halepuna Waikiki by Halekulani wins the prize for what could be the most restful stay along Waikiki Beach.
-A moment’s walk away from the beach and directly across from its iconic sister property, Halekulani, the Halepuna name means “House of Welcoming Waters.”
-One look at the intimate but stunning pool, with breathtaking views of the Pacific Ocean, was all it took my daughter and me to drop all our plans and simply enjoy our days at the property.
+Halepuna Waikiki offers a restful stay along bustling Waikiki Beach.
+A moment’s walk away from the sand and directly across from its sister property, Halekulani, the Halepuna name means “House of Welcoming Waters.”
+One look at the intimate but stunning pool, with breathtaking views of the Pacific Ocean, was all it took for my daughter and me to drop all our plans and simply linger on-property.

 Halepuna features 284 rooms and four suites, but has the feel of a much smaller hotel.
-In addition to the pool, families will be drawn to hotel’s private garden.
-Located on the 8th floor along with colorful plants, there’s a stretch of grass perfect for shaking out any wiggles or to enjoy a picnic from onsite Halekulani Bakery & Restaurant.
-Parents will also appreciate the modern fitness center, hospitality center, and that laundry facilities are available.
+In addition to the pool, families will be drawn to the hotel’s private garden.
+Located on the 8th floor along with colorful plants, there’s a stretch of grass perfect for shaking out any wiggles or to enjoy a picnic from onsite Halekulani Bakery.
+(I recommend the salted caramel croissant and mac nut sticky bun.)
+Parents will also appreciate the modern fitness center, hospitality center and laundry facilities.

 What to See and Do on Oahu with Kids